COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </figure>
 <br>

-Furthermore, <b>Figure 9(A)</b> reviews that at the end of the second period the local authorities with low population density present the largest degree of mobility. <b>Figure 9(B)</b>  shows that there were areas with a small increase or decrease in the mobility degree in local authorities with low and high income/density.
+Furthermore, **Figure 9(A)** reviews that at the end of the second period the local authorities with low population density present the largest degree of mobility. **Figure 9(B)**  shows that there were areas with a small increase or decrease in the mobility degree in local authorities with low and high income/density.

 <br>